-Development, validation, and implementation of a saline gargle test for COVID-19
+Development, validation, and implementation of a saline gargle test for COVID-19 in Botswana

 BC was one of the first jurisdictions in the world to implement a saline rinse-gargle (“saline gargle”) collection method for COVID-19 testing, arising out the need to implement a nasopharyngeal (NP) swab-independent method to test for for COVID-19.
 Over extensive literature reviews, brainstorming, and discussions, saline gargle evolved to be a highly possible swab-independent option.
 Laboratory testing of PCR performance, stability, and appropriateness of the saline gargle was evaluated.
 Saline gargle performed well compared to the standard nasopharyngeal swab and viral transport media system.